vinheim3/atari-tetris-emulation/memorymap.md

 # The memory map

-When emulating a given system, an overly simplified, and partial in many cases, view would be that you are emulating a CPU and how it reads from an address, how it processes that data and internal data, and how it can write out to addresses.
+When emulating a given system, an overly simplified (and partial in many cases) view would be that you are emulating a CPU and how it reads from an address, how it processes that data and internal data, and how it can write out to addresses.

-Whichever components these read/writes happen to communicate with, determines the side effects of the system, or the data that gets returned back to you, eg writing to 0x2802 affects some sound frequency internal to the 1st Pokey sound chip.
+Whichever components these read/writes happen to communicate with, determines the side effects of the component/system, or may affect the data that gets returned back to you on a read, eg writing to 0x2802 affects some sound frequency internal to the 1st Pokey sound chip.

 ![Memory map](memorymap.png)